Trump signs bill ensuring 9/11 victims fund will never run out of money

 "We pledge to stand by the families of those affected today, and every day we will stand with you," Trump said.

 The legislation authorizes money for the September 11th Victim Compensation Fund through 2092, essentially making it permanent.
-Prior to the signing, the $7.4 billion fund was rapidly being depleted, and administrators recently cut benefit payments by up to 70%.
+Prior to the signing, the $7.4 billion fund was rapidly being depleted, and administrators recently cut benefit payments by up to 70 percent.

 The signing followed weeks of intense lobbying from ailing 9/11 first responders — including one who died shortly after testifying before Congress last month.

-Comedian Jon Stewart, one of the bill’s most prominent advocates, did not attend the signing, however.
+Comedian Jon Stewart, one of the bill’s most prominent advocates, did not attend the signing, however, due to a planned vacation.

 During an emotional appearance before Congress last month, Stewart blasted lawmakers for requiring the act to be reauthorized, resulting in ailing first responders having to make repeated trips to the Capitol.